 Most kayakers access Icy Bay by chartering a small bush plane to drop them off at Kageet Point on the eastern edge of Icy Bay or Pt.
 Riou, located on Chugach Alaska Native Corporation land southeast of Icy Bay.
 Before flying into Pt.
-Riou, visitors should request permission by writing Chugach Alaska Corporation, 560 E. 34th Avenue, Suite 200, Anchorage, Alaska 99503.
+Riou, visitors should request permission by writing Chugach Alaska Corporation, 3800 Centerpoint Drive, Suite 1200, Anchorage, Alaska 99503.

 Access to Icy Bay is restricted to small bush planes only, so many parties use collapsible kayaks.
-There are two air taxis in Yakutat who are approved to operate in the park, Alsek Air and Yakutat Coastal Airlines.
-Both fly planes capable of landing on the bush strip at Kageet Point, which is the most common point of access for Icy Bay kayakers.
+There are air taxis in Yakutat who are approved to operate in the park, which you can find by visiting kayaking services.
+These air taxis fly planes that are capable of landing on the bush strip at Kageet Point, which is the most common point of access for Icy Bay kayakers.
 It's a raised beach strip, and makes for a lovely initial camping spot while you set up your gear.

 There are many bears throughout the area, but those using Icy Bay before you have been diligent in practicing proper food storage techniques and there have been no adverse human-bear interactions in recent years.
 Exercise proper caution as you would in bear country throughout Alaska.

 A list of licensed guide companies that lead trips into Icy Bay is available.
 Call the Yakutat District Office for more details.
 For information on Russell Fjord, you can contact the U.S. Forest Service in Yakutat at 907-784-3359.